-Let this confirm our agreement that all committees funded pursuant to Articles 9, 10, 14, 15, 18, 27 and 42 of the 2019-2023 Collective Bargaining Agreement between the parties shall be so funded through December 31, 2023.
-Accordingly, appropriations shall be secured to fund such committees for both the term of this Agreement and the period between April 2, 2023 and December 31, 2023 at a prorated amount to cover such period.
+Let this confirm our agreement that the funding pursuant to Article 27 of the 2023-2026 Collective Bargaining Agreement between the parties shall be so funded through December 31, 2026.
+Accordingly, appropriations shall be secured for both the term of this Agreement and the period between April 2, 2026 and December 31, 2026 at a prorated amount to cover such period.